ifishgroup/pqvp-kmt/README.md

 ## m.
 Flexible Hosting Environment
 Our services are deployed on a flexible hosting environment (IaaS and PaaS) where resources can be provisioned in real time to meet traffic and user demand spikes.
 The prototype was deployed into [Amazon Web Services (AWS)](https://aws.amazon.com/), an Infrastructure as a Service and Platform as Service provider, using public utility-based cloud Infrastructure leveraging containerization by deploying all services as Docker containers to a Docker Swarm cluster hosted in AWS.

 ## n.
-Automated Unit Testing [(AUT)](https://github.com/ifishgroup/pqvp-kmt/tree/master/test/unit)
+Automated Unit Testing
-We performed AUT using Jest Testing Framework for unit-level code.
-We also performed automated [end-to-end testing](https://github.com/ifishgroup/pqvp-kmt/blob/master/docs/e2e-test-result.PNG) using Nightwatch.js.
+Automated Unit Testing (AUT) is a software testing method in which units of code are rigorously checked to ensure that they correctly function.
+We performed AUT using [Jest Testing Framework](https://github.com/ifishgroup/pqvp-kmt/tree/master/test/unit) for unit-level code.
+We also performed automated end-to-end testing using [Nightwatch](https://github.com/ifishgroup/pqvp-kmt/blob/master/docs/e2e-test-result.PNG).

 ## o.
 Continuous Integration
 Continuous Integration (CI) is a development practice that requires Developers to integrate code into a shared repository several times daily.
 An automated build verifies each check-in, allowing early problem detection.
 We accomplished CI using Docker, Jenkins, and Terraform.